isomerpages/bca-buildsg/_explore-the-sector/Building Singapore Festival.md

 fun!</p>
 <p>Two workshops available, suitable for ages 6-9, as well as 10 years
 old and above.
 For optimal workshop experience, we recommend only registering children within the age band of 6 years and above.</p>
 <p>For more details about the workshop, please refer to the Terms and Conditions in the <a href="https://go.gov.sg/buildsgworkshop" rel="noopener nofollow" target="_blank">registration form</a>.
-Slots are limited – sign up today!</p>
+Slots are limited.</p>

 <p><strong>Don’t Miss the Exclusive Giveaways</strong>
 </p>